Codeception/Codeception/docs/04-AcceptanceTests.md

 ### Debugging

-The PhpBrowser module can output valuable information while running.
+Codeception modules can print valuable information while running.
 Just execute tests with the `--debug` option to see running details.
-For any custom output use `codecept_debug` function (added in 2.0).
+For any custom output use `codecept_debug` function.

 ```php
 <?php